andrewchambers/p2pkgs/README.md

 Optional dependencies:

-- [ipfs](https://ipfs.io) Used for peer to peer package caches and source mirrors.
+- [ipfs](https://ipfs.io) used for peer to peer package caches and source mirrors.

 [1] We provide ./bin/do as an included version that lacks incremental builds, but will work for building single packages.